-8.5 Appropriate Assessment and Strategic Flood Risk Assessment
+8.6 Appropriate Assessment and Strategic Flood Risk Assessment

-Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Draft Plan and SEA and the Strategic Flood Risk Assessment (SFRA).
+Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Draft Plan, the PMA, the SEA and the Strategic Flood Risk Assessment (SFRA).

-The NIR assesses the effects of the Draft Plan on European sites designated for certain habitats and species.
+The NIR assesses the effects of the Draft Plan, including the PMA, on European sites designated for certain habitats and species.
 The conclusion of the NIR is that: